 - Pleated Shades in white or with white liner

 If you're not too fussy about your décor, make choosing window treatments easy and pick one matching style for the whole house.
 Or at least for all of the windows that face the street.

 3. Hack a Matching Look

-- Match base treatments for all windows (roman shades, roller shades, shutters, white wood blinds) and mix up the style inside with unique draperies for each room.
+- Match base treatments for all windows (roman shades, roller shades, shutters, white wood blinds) and mix up the style inside with unique curtains or draperies for each room.
 (See image above.)